 Safe Prescriber (SCRIPT)

-The primary challenge posed by the SCRIPT project was the sheer volume of material which needed to be included within the resource.
+The primary challenge posed by the SCRIPT project was the sheer volume of material that needed to be included within the resource.
 Not only that, but the material had to written, edited and validated by a large community of contributors.
-Furthermore considerable thought had to been given to developing an interface which would allow a large resource to be easily navigated by the user.
+Furthermore considerable thought had to been given to developing an interface that would allow a large resource to be easily navigated by the user.
 The last requirement was inclusion of functionality to centrally monitor and track performance of users, both on an individual and site basis.

 In order to ensure that that the materials could be generated and produced as e-learning assets in the most efficient manner it was necessary to establish a novel pedagogical model at project initiation.
 This model provided a means of aligning modules according to type from which an authoring template was created, providing consistency throughout development.